How Long will my porcelain veneers last?

 A commonly asked question during a consultation for porcelain veneers is; “How long will my porcelain veneers last?”
-Review of the scientific literature will reveal a general consensus of about 10 years and a success rate of about 93%, for that time period.
+Review of the scientific literature will reveal a general consensus of about 10 to 15 years and a success rate of about 93%, for that time period.
 However, having a clear understanding of what factors insure success, and what measures can be taken to increase longevity can add more years to your beautiful porcelain veneers.

 - Porcelain veneers get there strength by bonding them onto your enamel.
 The more enamel, the stronger the bond; the stronger the bond the longer they last.
 Placing veneers on teeth that have already large fillings could compromise the longevity.